nguyenan22092003/Commit-Reminder/README.md

 # GitHub Commit Reminder

-This GitHub Action checks if you have committed to your repository today.
-If no commits are found for the day, it sends a reminder notification via email.
+This GitHub Action sends a daily email reminder regardless of whether a commit has been made.
+It runs at 6 PM Vietnam time and provides the current date and time in the notification.

 ## Features
-- Runs daily at 6 PM in VietNam using a cron schedule.
+- Runs daily at 6 PM Vietnam time using a cron schedule.
-- Checks if a commit has been made today.
+- Sends an email notification every day.
-- Sends an email notification if no commit is found.
+- Includes the current date and time in the email.
 - Can be manually triggered via workflow dispatch.

 ## Setup Instructions